-An occupational therapist is a healthcare practitioner who works with patients to make their daily lives, at home and at work, more manageable following injury or sickness, or whilst dealing with a chronic and inhibiting condition.
+An occupational therapist, also known as a regenerative therapist, is a healthcare practitioner who works with patients to make their daily lives, at home and at work, more manageable following injury or sickness, or whilst dealing with a chronic and inhibiting condition.

 - Understand the nature of the patient’s sickness, disability or limitations